rewhowe/snapdragon/documentation/about.md

 That said, I think 金魚草 is still fun to play around with as an [esoteric language](https://en.wikipedia.org/wiki/Esoteric_programming_language) and I've ~~stolen~~ borrowed a lot of concepts that I found interesting from other languages as well.

-* From **ひまわり** and its successor **なでしこ**: 金魚草 has a special "global" variable それ which always refers to the value of the last-executed statement.
+* From **ひまわり** and its successor **なでしこ**: 金魚草 has a special "global" variable `それ` which always refers to the value of the last-executed statement.
 This is how you retrieve the return values from functions.
 You can also use it like a reference pronoun instead of referring to the same variable multiple times.

 * From **Python**: the `・・・` keyword works like Python's `pass`, because I liked the idea of having an explicit "nothing to do here" kind of thing.
 Additionally, scopes are determined by their indent level, which I found to be clean and more human-readable than curly braces or "end" words (なでしこ uses the `ここまで` keyword here).

 * From **Objective-C** (or rather **Smalltalk**): function parameters are part of the function name.

-* From **Perl**: like the special variable `$_`, when looping, the current loop value is always assigned to それ.
-Similarly, returns and some calls to built-in functions can omit a target variable and それ will be used implicitly.
+* From **Perl**: like the special variable `$_`, when looping, the current loop value is always assigned to `それ`.
+Similarly, returns and some calls to built-in functions can omit a target variable and `それ` will be used implicitly.
+Also like Perl: there is no exact "try-catch" construct.
+Risky code can be executed inside a `試す` block and errors are stored in a special variable `例外`, similar to Perl's `eval` and `$@`.

 * From **Ruby**: you can suffix a `?` to the end of any variable or function call to have its value or return value cast to a boolean, similar to Ruby's convention of appending a question mark to functions to imply the return of a boolean.